Goodwin University

-Goodwin University is a private non-profit university in East Hartford, Connecticut.
+Goodwin University is a private university in East Hartford, Connecticut, United States.
+It was founded in 1962 as the Data Institute Business School.
+It purchased the University of Bridgeport in January 2021.

 History

 Goodwin University began as Data Institute Business School in 1962.
 In 2004, the college gained non-profit status and was granted accreditation by the New England Association of Schools and Colleges (NEASC).
 In 2008, the Connecticut Board of Governors for Higher Education authorized the institution to offer baccalaureate programs.

 In 2005, Goodwin University initiated a major project to construct a new campus along the Connecticut River in East Hartford.
 The college had purchased riverfront property that was home to a defunct oil terminal, and took steps to redevelop the site in partnership with state and federal environmental agencies and the Connecticut Development Authority (CDA).

-The site had been designated as a brown field, or contaminated area, by the Environmental Protection Agency, and the college removed 30 large oil storage tanks and conducted soil remediation with the help of state and federal funding.
+Goodwin College became Goodwin University in early 2020.
 In January 2021, it was announced that Goodwin University would be taking over the University of Bridgeport in Bridgeport, Connecticut, and operating it as a subsidiary, although UB would retain its own name and brand.

+Campus

+The campus is located in East Hartford, Connecticut.
+It is located on riverfront property that was the former location of a terminal.
+The site had been designated as a brown field, or contaminated area, by the Environmental Protection Agency, and the college removed thirty large oil storage tanks and conducted soil remediation with the help of state and federal funding.

+The campus includes a sculpture by David Hayes.

+Academics

+The university has three main schools: the School of Nursing and Health Professions, the School of Business Technology and Advanced Manufacturing, and the School of Applied Liberal Arts and Social Sciences.